titoBouzout/SideBarGit/readme.md

+***[Sublime Text 3+](http://www.sublimetext.com/) Package.
+Install via an updated version of  [Package Control 2+](https://sublime.wbond.net/installation).
+Just **DON'T** install manually.

 Description
 ------------------

-Provides git commands on Side Bar of Files and Folders for Sublime Text 2.
+Provides git commands on Side Bar of Files and Folders for Sublime Text.
 For sublime text see: http://www.sublimetext.com/

 It should work with files names in any language.